hmrc/income-tax-mtd-changelog/README.md

 #### Support for negative property income expenses

-Change now available for the following APIs in Sandbox and Production for the `expenses` field object:
+The following change is now available for the following APIs in Sandbox and Production.

+##### Changed

+Change fields within `expenses` objects to support negative values for the following endpoints:

 - Property Business v4.0
   - Foreign Property Income & Expenses Period Summary endpoint